 Ten years ago today (January 25, 2003), I fell 80 feet (24 meters) while rock climbing at T-Wall, a popular climbing site in Tennessee.
 The doctors said I might not live; when I did, they said I’d never be the same again.
 Today, not only am I “normal,” most people don’t even know this incident ever happened.
 This is my story.

 An icy wind crept into my jacket.
 I shivered.
-Beyond the edge of the mountain, my friend was standing far below.
-“Just remember what I said,” he called.
+Beyond the edge of the mountain, a silhouette was standing far below.
+“Just remember what I said,” it called.

 Just remember what he said.

 I took a deep breath and leaned back.
 My harness cut into my jeans.
 I couldn’t feel my fingers.

 Grab the rope.
 Loosen the rope.
 Hop, hop; braaake.

 Grabbing the rope above the carabiner with my left hand, I loosened the rope with my right, and then I hopped.
 Braaake.
 That wasn’t so bad.
 I tried it again.
 Grab the rope.
 Loosen the rope.
 Hop, hop.
 Braaake.
 This time, I descended a little further.

 I actually enjoyed belaying.
 Bouncing down the mountainside, feet first, weight in a harness, I felt like I was on a trampoline.
 It was fun.
 But this was the first time I’d ever self-belayed — this time, my rope was my partner.